Script Development / SQL Construction DFF.SQL

 .

-It allows users to package an uncertain number of items as a single parameter, which the system will automatically expand.
+It allows users to pass an uncertain number of contents as a single parameter, which will be automatically expanded by the system.

-When using this, you can fill in arrays or lists for specific parameter placeholders, such as:
+When using it, you can fill in arrays or lists for certain parameter placeholders, such as:

 Array Expansion